harouf/twilio-wrapper-library-documentation/docs/index.md

-# Welcome to Twilio Wrapper Library
+# Welcome to Twilio Wrapper Library For thinQ LCR integration

-Twilio Wrapper Library is just written for the purpose to bring a new level of ease to the developers who deal with Twilio into their system.
+Twilio Wrapper Library is just written for the purpose to bring a new level of ease to the developers who deal with Twilio integration with [thinQ LCR](http://www.thinq.com/lcr/) system.

-The initiative of this library is based on the demand to write a module for website solutions that implements a feature which in turn enables the end users of the system to call their dedicated customer support line directly.
+The initiative of this library is based on the demand to write a module for website solutions that implements a feature which in turn enables the end users of the system to call their dedicated thinQ LCR service line directly.

 > **Here's a simple scenario:**